 Are you buying cowboy boots for the first time and need help finding your size?
 We’ve broken down the perfect cowboy boot fit into 5 easy “steps” below, with a few extra fit tips from our boot experts.
-This is an easy guide to finding your cowboy boot size.
+This is an easy guide in how to wear cowboy boots and find your correct cowboy boot size.

 Leave a comment if you need more help!

-Always try on cowboy boots with socks that you will actually wear with the boots.
+Always try on a cowboy boot with socks that you will actually wear with the boots.
 Boot socks are ideal, but if you don’t own a pair, try athletic socks.

 Sit down to try on your cowboy boots.
 Since the cowboy boots are new, they will seem a bit snug, so you will need to pull them on by holding onto the pull straps or pull holes and pushing your foot into the shaft of the boot.
 If your boots don’t have pull straps or pull holes, hold firmly onto the top of the boot shafts.